Elisabeth Buck, PhD

 Kairos: A Journal of Rhetoric, Technology, and Pedagogy, 19.3

 Dr. Buck received her PhD in English, Rhetoric and Writing from Ball State University.
-She is the author of Open-Access, Multimodality, and Writing Center Studies, a work that uses historiographic, quantitative, and qualitative analysis to argue that writing center scholarship exists as a microcosm of many of the larger issues at play in the contemporary academic publishing landscape.
-Dr. Buck also researches and teaches topics related to public writing/discourse, social media, and the rhetoric(s) of popular culture.
-Dr. Buck sees both her scholarly and pedagogical interests manifest in her role as Director of the Multiliteracy & Communication Center, a tutoring center that helps all UMassD students grow as independent and confident communicators—on the written page and across a variety of current and emerging platforms and technologies.
+She is the author of <Open-Access, Multimodality, and Writing Center Studies>, a work nominated for the 2018 International Writing Center Association's Outstanding Book Award.
+Her research has also recently been published in <The Peer Review,> <Praxis: A Writing Center Journal,> and<Kairos: A Journal of Rhetoric, Technology, and Pedagogy.> Dr. Buck sees both her scholarly and pedagogical interests manifest in her role as Founding Director of the Multiliteracy & Communication Center, a tutoring center that helps all UMassD students grow as independent and confident communicators—on the written page and across a variety of current and emerging platforms and technologies.